Statement of Acknowledgement

 You can add your name to our waitlist for dental care by completing our online form or by phoning your closest clinic.

-The length of the waiting time can vary and is currently shorter than usual.
+The length of the waiting time can vary.
 When your name reaches the top of the waitlist, a letter offering dental care will be sent to the address you have provided.
+Please contact your local clinic if your change address.

 Costs may apply for further dental treatment.